 The MS in Population Health Sciences curriculum provides a thorough foundation in population health and health analytics while focusing on specific methods, topic areas, and professional development classes to help reach the student’s career goals.
 Courses are much more than lectures, featuring team-based case studies, collaborative research projects, and hands-on experience with analytics software and study design.
 Students are taught by the department’s faculty, who are world-renowned researchers in implementation science, health economics, and patient-centered outcomes.
 In their final year, students complete a hands-on capstone internship, culminating in a final paper or thesis.

-Full course descriptions for the 2022-2023 academic year are available.
+Full course descriptions are available.

 Upon graduating with a Master of Science in Population Health, students will have mastered the following skills for a successful career: